hyperledger/indy-node/docs/ci-cd.md

-# Continues integration/delivery

-- Unit/Integration tests are executed for each PR
-- Each PR needs to be reviewed
-- PR can be merged only after all tests pass and code is reviewed
-- We use pipeline in code approach and Jenkins as our main CI/CD server
-- CI part of the pipeline (running tests for each PR) is defined in `Jenkinsfile.ci` file.
-- CI part is run on Hyperledger Jenkins, so it is public and open as every contributor needs to see results of the tests run for his or her PR.
-- CD part of the pipeline (running tests for each PR) is defined in `Jenkinsfile.cd` file.
-- CD part is run on a private Jenkins server dealing with issuing and uploading new builds.

 #### Branches

 - Master branch contains the latest changes.
 All PRs usually need to be sent to master.
 - Stable branch contains latest releases (https://github.com/hyperledger/indy-node/releases).
-Hotfixes need to be sent to stable.
+Hotfixes need to be sent to both stable and master.

+#### Pull Requests

+- Each PR needs to be reviewed.
+- PR can be merged only after all tests pass and code is reviewed.

+# Continues integration

+- for each PR we execute:
+    - static code validation
+    - Unit/Integration tests
+- We use pipeline in code approach and Jenkins as our main CI/CD server.
+- CI part of the pipeline (running tests for each PR) is defined in `Jenkinsfile.ci` file.
+- CI part is run on Hyperledger Jenkins, so it is public and open as every contributor needs to see results of the tests run for his or her PR.

+#### Static Code Validation

+- We use flake8 for static code validation.
+- It's run against every PR.
+PR fails if there are some static code validation errors.
+- Not all checks are enabled (have a look at `.flake8` file at the project root)
+- You can run static code validation locally:
+    - Install flake8: `pip install flake8`
+    - Run validation on the root folder of the project: `flake8 .`

+# Continues delivery

+- CD part of the pipeline is defined in `Jenkinsfile.cd` file.
+- CD part is run on a private Jenkins server dealing with issuing and uploading new builds.

 #### Builds